Covenants

 “I am a stranger and a sojourner among you; give me property among you for a burying place, that i may bury my dead out of my sight… after this, Abraham buried sarah his wife in the cave of the field in the land of canaan”

 Of course, after the passion story of the promised son in Genesis, the next important point from the perspective of the New Covenant would be the son’s bride.
-And we get the mention of his future bride in a brief genealogy that mentions Rebekah before it returns to Abraham and Sarah.
-Unfortunately, before we hear of the story of the son and his bride, we hear of the death and burial of Our Lady.
+And we get the mention of his future bride in a brief genealogy that mentions Rebekah.
+Unfortunately, before we hear more about the son and his bride, the story returns to Abraham and Sarah, specifically, we learn of the death and burial of Our Lady.

-If so much space was given to the death and burial of Sarah, surely Our Lady of the New Covenant is a greater fulfillment of the earlier types that pointed towards her.
+If so much scriptural space is given to the death and burial of Sarah, surely, Our Lady of the New Covenant is a greater fulfillment of the earlier types that pointed towards her.
+And so, what happened to Mother Mary?

 Surely, the daughter of the Heavenly Father, the spouse of the Holy Spirit, and the mother of God was cared for at the end of her earthly sojourn more than even the great Abraham cared for his wife at the end of her life.